 Robots are becoming increasingly prominent in our society.
 They are no longer simply used to carry out practical tasks, but nowadays also engage in social interactions with people.
 Robots that can interact with people in a meaningful way are called ‘social robots’.
 Not only adults, but also children increasingly encounter social robots.
 To a child, such a robot can be a conversation partner, but also an educational tool.
 Because while relatively little is known about child-robot interaction, robots rapidly become more present in children’s lives.
 Therefore, the CHILDROBOT project aims to investigate the interaction between children and social robots.

 The Romantic Mediated Communication (RoMCoM) team focuses on how new (entertainment) technologies affect romantic relationship initiation and functioning in general.
-In the context of relationship initiation, this line asks how young people use technology to establish and sustain relationships relationships.
+This line asks how young people use technology to establish and sustain relationships relationships.
 Following our work on dating app motivations, the next step will be to understand for whom and under which circumstances the mobile entertainment space - particularly dating apps - can enrich or endanger well-being.

 The team is specifically interested in the specific functionalities of mobile dating apps that set it apart from already established ways of online dating.
-Even more, in the context of relationship functioning more generally, we want to understand which role haptic technologies might play.
+Even more, the team wants to understand which role haptic technologies might play.
 This research line will expand existing research on mediated communication by considering the role of haptic technologies that enable mediated inter-human touch.
 Mediated touch is among the newest additions to the (entertainment) technology landscape, and as such, we know little about how it will be experienced.
 Will mediated touch enhance feelings of closeness and intimacy?
 Can it buffer against stressful experiences?
 Who is drawn to the use of haptic devices as part of their daily communication pattern?
 All questions will be addressed using different methodological approaches, including qualitative work, survey research, measurement burst design, and experiments.
 This research line is directed by Sindy Sumter in collaboration with Laura Vandenbosch (KU Leuven).

 Smartphones are among one of the most pervasive technologies that young people throughout the world have adopted for entertainment experience.
-And yet, at the same time, there is an increasing body of evidence that smartphones may have a detrimental influence on sleep - a critical behavior for healthy development during adolescence.
+And yet, at the same time, there is increasing evidence that smartphones may have a detrimental influence on sleep.
 Problematically, this evidence has ignored individual differences in development by focusing mainly on adults, lacks an interdisciplinary approach, and suffers from significant methodological limitations (e.g. heavy reliance on self-report data).
-Launched in Spring 2019, research in the digiSLEEP team will address these gaps by capitalizing on the latest methodological and technological innovations in the field of media exposure and sleep tracking.
-By bridging the expertise from these two fields with a developmentally sensitive approach, the digiSLEEP team will take an important next step in understanding how smartphones are influencing sleep of today’s adolescents and emerging adults by asking about the the effect of time spent on smartphone, the effect of exposure to smartphone screen light, and the effect of smartphone media content.
+Launched in Spring 2019, the digiSLEEP team will address these gaps by capitalizing on the latest methodological and technological innovations in the field of media exposure and sleep tracking.
+The digiSLEEP team aims to understand how smartphones are influencing sleep of today’s adolescents and emerging adults by asking about the the effect of time spent on smartphone, the effect of exposure to smartphone screen light, and the effect of smartphone media content.
 This research line is co-directed by Susanne Baumgartner and Sindy Sumter.